-Crispy Chinese style pork belly (aka 'Siew Yoke' or 'Siu Yook') is a slab of pork belly with a crispy crackling skin.
-The meat beneath it is seasoned with Chinese five-spice powder, salt and sometimes brown sugar (my recipe is sugarless).
+Crispy Chinese style pork belly (or 'Siew Yoke' or 'Siu Yook' in Cantonese) is made of a slab of pork belly seasoned with Chinese five spice powder, garlic powder and salt and roasted for that crispy crackling skin.

-- Salt: sea salt or table salt draws moisture out from the skin
+- Salt: sea salt or table salt to draw moisture out from the skin.

 - Salt